abhinandh-s/roxide/README.md

 - `roxide -v | --verbose` : will print the file name and its out path
 - `roxide some/dir/ -p .pdf`: will remove files matching the pattern from some/dir
 - `roxide some/dir/ -rp .pdf`: will recursively remove files matching the pattern from some/dir
+- `roxide some/dir/ -rp .pdf -l`: will list

 > `revert` cant bring back files removed using patterns but you can still access it from Trash dir